rajeeshmenoth/Algorithms/README.md

 # Algorithms
-To solve a problem with set of rules
+To solve a problem with a set of rules